khmarbaise/octopress/source/_posts/2020/03/2020-03-31-performance-stream-concat.md

 BenchmarkStreamConcat.with_stream_concat                      1000            1000      ss        3  13405022,333 ± 17950218,966   ns/op
 ```

-So finally the question comes: What does those numbers mean?
+So finally the question comes: What do those numbers mean?

 quote from the [JMH](https://github.com/openjdk/jmh) output:
 > REMEMBER: The numbers below are just data.
 To gain reusable insights, you need to follow up on